Dr4tez/sing-box4asus/Readme.txt

    2) The "Advertise router's IP in addition to user-specified DNS" option must be set to "Yes",
    3) In the "DNS Server (Optional)" fields for the devices whose traffic is routed through sing-box, "Default" should be specified;
   2.2 In the "LAN - DNS Director" section of the router's web interface, there should be no settings for the devices whose traffic is routed through sing-box.
-  2.3 The following blocks must be present in config.json:
+  2.3 The following block should be present in the inbounds section of config.json:
-   1) In the inbounds section:
     {
       "type": "direct",
       "tag": "dns4tunin",